coset-io/fhe-sign/README.md

 - decrypt div: 529.511µs
 - float div: 30ns

-These measurements were taken on AWS c5.24xlarge, with 96 vcpu, 192 GB memory, 20GB storage
+These measurements were taken on AWS c5.24xlarge (96 vCPU, 192 GB memory), providing a robust environment for FHE computations.
+Even with such powerful hardware, the operations remain time-intensive, highlighting both the current limitations and the potential for optimization in FHE technology.

+Note we did not enable the configuration as Zama FHEVM paper did, so the timing is not as good as them.

 ## License